-The Board of Administrators (BOA) is the management body of Credit Europe Bank (Romania) SA in its supervisory function and has full powers to act on behalf of the Bank for the achievement of its activity object and of the decisions issued by the General Meeting of Shareholders'.
+The Board of Administrators is the management body of Credit Europe Bank (Romania) SA in its supervisory function and has full powers to act on behalf of the Bank for the achievement of its activity object and of the decisions issued by the General Meeting of Shareholders, acting for this purpose in accordance with the Romanian law, internal regulations, banking regulations in force and the Bank's Constitutive Act.

-The Board of Administrators approves the organizational structure of the Bank and is delegated to set the strategy, objectives and guidelines of the Bank, to oversee and monitor the management's decision-making process, acting for this purpose in accordance with the Romanian law, with the internal regulations in force and with the Articles of Incorporation of the Bank.
+The Board of Administrators approves the organizational structure of the Bank and is delegated to set the strategy, objectives and guidelines of the Bank, to oversee and monitor the management's decision-making process, acting for this purpose in accordance with the Romanian law, internal regulations, banking regulations in force and the Bank's Constitutive Act.